 "Bourne had a fatal desire to be one of the boys.
 When the bullet [used to sniff cocaine] reached him, he too took a one-and-one.
 All around the room people were stunned.
 And well they might have been, for they were witnessing one of the turning points in the war over drug policy that had been so bitterly contested in America in the 1970s."

 Stroup's second mistake was not denying Bourne's coke use at the party:

 "While I had not exactly snitched on Bourne, my failure to protect him was a violation of the basic principle that most marijuana smokers accept and live by, and that NORML had adopted as policy years earlier.
 It's never acceptable to rat on someone else, even if that would avoid a conviction or a jail term.
 The NORML Legal Committee had even adopted a policy during those early years that NORML lawyers should not represent anyone who wanted to get off by being a snitch – by testifying against another person.
 If they could not get smokers to testify against their supplier, it was often impossible for the government to work their way up the chain of commerce, and bust the big guys."

 Stroup paid for his sins, leaving the organization that had meant so much to him.
 But years later, in 1994, he was welcomed back onto NORML's board and soon took over as executive director again.
 He's currently NORML's chief counsel.

 Did Stroup hold back legalization?
-Probably not, but he did create a buzzkill that caused damage for drug-policy reformers until the Democrats took over the White House in the '90s under Bill "I did not inhale" Clinton.
+Probably not, but he did create a buzzkill that caused damage for drug-policy reformers until Democrats took over the White House again in the '90s under Bill "I did not inhale" Clinton.
 With marijuana legalization on the rebound after 12 years of Reagan and Bush, Stroup was back at the helm.
-However, this time the Whie House would not be friendly to NORML and no coke went up the nose of the any other drug czars at NORML parties, at least that we know of.
+However, this time the White House would not be friendly to NORML.
+That era was long over.